aliceraffaele/aliceraffaele.github.io/_pages/math4kids.md

 Due to my regular work as a PhD student in the past and as a postdoc now, and unfortunately also because of COVID-19, in the last two years I was not able to keep a regular schedule.
 But definitely these appointments are not over!
 The enthusiasm showed by the participants has always been overwhelming, encouraging me to design and develop more and more activities.

 Hereafter I listed all the past meetings, together with the topics faced, from the most recent to the oldest one:
+- December 24, 2022 -- *Operations research and arithmetic*: the Christmas (Knapsack) problem and an innovative bingo.
 - January 05, 2022 -- *Arithmetic*: an innovative bingo (where operations where extracted instead of numbers) and other Christmas games.
 - December 29, 2020 -- *Operations research*: the Traveling Santa Problem and other Christmas games, riddles, and puzzles.
 - February 22, 2020 -- *Astronomy*: Galileo Galilei, the scientific method, the telescope, the Moon, and the planets.